Culture of Morocco: Jewish holidays

 Morocco has long had a significant Jewish population, distinguished by traditions particular to Moroccan Jews.
 For example, Mimouna is a characteristically Maghrebi holiday celebrated the day after Passover.
 Mahia is traditionally associated with Moroccan Purim celebrations.

+Other religious observations

+Saint veneration has been a practice in Morocco among Muslims and Jews.
+The former might visit a walī at a marabout, while the latter might partake in a hillula visitation for a tzadik.